 Dark coffee beans are – as a rule – more oily than their lighter counterparts.
 Lightly-roasted coffee beans, on the other hand, are significantly sweeter than their opposite numbers.

 Have you ever been to the local supermarket in your neighborhood and found it difficult to decide on the coffee to choose?

 This is because there are so many varieties of coffee, types, flavors, brand names, etc. such that you become confused.
 Since you also have to choose between a myriad of coffee brands out there, it becomes even more difficult for you to know where you should start from.
 But do not be troubled any longer; this write-up will highlight what you should do.

 After checking out the quality of the roasted coffee beans, the next best thing is to find out the source or origin of the beans.

 As mentioned earlier, coffee grows exceptionally well in temperate areas, and therefore, different countries that produce coffee provide unique tastes.
 Asia, Africa, South, and Central America provide only two varieties of coffee: Robusta and Arabica.

-If you love to drink coffee that has a good aroma, is light in color and has lots of cream on the top of your early morning cup of espresso, you should go for Arabica coffee beans.
+If you love to drink coffee that has a good aroma, is light in color, and has lots of cream on the top of your early morning cup of espresso, you should go for Arabica coffee beans.
 But you should bear in mind that Arabica has fewer flavors and lesser caffeine content than its counterpart, Robusta.

-Robusta comes with a strong aroma and has lots of caffeine; if you are a fan of caffeine, coffee that is made from Robusta beans will give you that zing that your body craves for every morning.
+Robusta comes with a strong aroma and has lots of caffeine; if you are a fan of caffeine, coffee that is made from Robusta beans will give you that zing that your body craves every morning.

 3. Go for ground coffee